apostrophecms/apostrophe-documentation/modules/apostrophe-docs/index.md

 `id` must be truthy.
 If a doc is new and therefore has no id yet, you don't need to lock it because it isn't possible that anyone else knows about it.

+If the `conflictResolution` option is set to false for the docs module, this method invokes its callback successfully without actually doing anything.
+This is *not recommended* but has valid applications in automated testing.
 ### verifyLock(*req*, *id*, *contextId*, *callback*) *[api]*
 Verifies that a lock obtained with `lock` is still held by the given context id.
 If not,